exastro-suite/exastro-it-automation-docs-dev/docs/en/2.6/_sources/learn/quickstart/index.rst.txt

  2. The user must be able to log in via SSH and have full sudoer privileges.
  3. A workspace for the task.

-.. glossary:: Target Server
-   The server on which Exastro IT Automation performs operations using Ansible.

-.. glossary:: Workspace
-   A work area for centralizing system configuration information and design information for automation tasks.

 .. _quickstart_prepared:

 Preparation